rails/webpacker/docs/v6_upgrade.md

     ]
   }
   ```
+See customization example the [Customizing Babel Config](./docs/customizing_babel_config.md) for React configuration.

 12. `extensions` was removed from the `webpacker.yml` file.
 Move custom extensions to your configuration by merging an object like this.
 For more details, see docs for [Webpack Configuration](https://github.com/rails/webpacker/blob/master/README.md#webpack-configuration)